carlphilipp/be-my-chef/src/site/markdown/index.md

 Two profils are definied in pom.xml:
 * local: The default one that should be used in local.
-* heroku: Here to deploy in heroku.
+* aws: The Amazon Web Service profil, used to deploy on the production server.

 ###Test

 ####From Eclipse:

-MongoDB and Tomcat8 must be started.
+MongoDB and Tomcat7 must be started.

 Run as JUnit test `com.epickur.AllTests.java`.
 It will run the unit testing and integration testing.